twwhite84/dairy-flat-airways/README.md

 2. Run "./BuildWindows.ps1"
 3. Run "python manage.py runserver"

-This will create a virtual environment and switch to it, install packages specified in requirements.txt, apply the migrations and then populate the database from the fixtures.
+The build script will create a virtual environment and switch to it, install packages specified in requirements.txt, apply the migrations and then populate the database from the fixtures.